Protecting and helping families since 1985

 Health commentators seem to have been distracted by the debate about privatisation from looking too closely at the market power of big pharmaceuticals.
 Those who care about health and freedom – dammit, even those who care about a functioning capitalist economy and fair competition – should be raising more questions about the way our drugs are manufactured and how the knowledge over life and death is owned and controlled.

-Comment – it’s clear from this article that the issues of rising costs in health insurance aren’t confined to NZ.
+It’s clear from this article that the issues of rising medical drug costs issues in health insurance aren’t confined to NZ.

-For a quote on Health Insurance so you can avoid most of these issues just email or ring me.
+For a quote on Health Insurance so you can avoid most of these issues, or to discuss specific insurance policies that can help you avoid large medical drug costs, should you ever need them, just email or ring me.

 Best wishes, Mike Bennett